frederic-perez/AmE-dictionary/data/idioms.md

 __abound with__ To be brimming with something plentiful: _The lake by the cabin abounds with fish._
 __about time__ :three::hammer: ((it’s) (a)bout time)
 __about to (do something)__
-__above and beyond__ :dart::eight: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._ _Valorous actions above and beyond the call of duty._
+__above and beyond__ :dart::nine: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._ _Valorous actions above and beyond the call of duty._
 __above board__ :two::hammer:
 __above the salt__ :two: Of or in a position of high standing, rank, regard, or repute.
 The term is derived from the social hierarchy of nobility in medieval times, in which salt, a precious commodity then, was set in the middle of the dining table.
 Those of high noble rank were seated “above the salt,” that is, closer to the lord and lady of the house, while those in lower social standing were seated “below” it. _Even though my boss is above the salt, he still makes a point of mingling with everyone in the company._
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._